-At one point or another every business struggles when it comes to organizing and sharing files.
-It seems like file sharing should be a relatively simple idea but it’s always surprising how complicated it can be, mostly because everyone thinks differently.
-Effective file sharing depends on a number of factors such as solid processing, continuous education and of course the technology.
+At some point, every business struggles when it comes to organizing and sharing files.
+It seems like file sharing should be a relatively simple idea, but it’s always surprising how complicated it can be, especially when everyone has their own organizational processes.
+Effective file sharing depends on a number of factors such as solid processing, continuous education, and technology.

-We want to help by breaking your technical options into three major categories: wikis, file sharing applications, and modern knowledge sharing solutions.
+We want to help your company get organized by breaking your technical options into three major categories: wikis, file sharing applications, and modern knowledge sharing solutions.

-Many businesses, particularly startups, turn to wiki software for organizing and sharing files, which makes a lot of sense at face value.
-They are easy to spin-up and free.
+Many businesses, particularly startups, turn to wiki software for organizing and sharing files.
+The choice makes a lot of sense at face value.
+Wikis are free to use and easy to spin up.
 The downside is that with a wiki, you really do get what you pay for.
-And unfortunately there are many reasons wikis fall short as a file sharing solution.
+And unfortunately, there are many reasons wikis fall short as a file sharing solution.

 Another reason businesses look into a wiki for file sharing is because a traditional file folder structure makes it challenging for employees to quickly and easily locate the documents they need.
 Many wikis have search functionality that seemingly solve this problem.
-However wiki searches aren’t powerful enough to apply context.
+However, wiki searches aren’t powerful enough to apply context.
 The hundreds of thousands of cross references often make wiki search results convoluted and difficult to decipher.
-After a few attempts employees won’t find what they need and will abandon using the wiki.
+After a few failed attempts to find the information they need, employees will abandon using the wiki.

 File Sharing Applications

 What exactly is a file sharing application?
 Examples you may be most familiar with include Dropbox and Box.
 File sharing applications allow users to upload documents and files to the cloud.
-The documents and files are then stored on their servers making them accessible from personal computers and smartphones.
+The documents and files are then stored on the cloud providers’ servers, making them accessible from personal computers and smartphones.

-Many organizations choose these solutions because they are mobile friendly and are relatively easy to setup.
-Perhaps file sharing applications’ best feature is versatility.
+Perhaps the file sharing application’s best feature is versatility.
+Many organizations choose these solutions because they are mobile-friendly and relatively easy to set up.
 Apps like Dropbox and Box can integrate with hundreds of thousands of third-party apps.
 This makes it easy for your employees to integrate with the applications they use on a daily basis, therefore improving productivity.

-Something to consider when looking at file sharing applications is and security.
+Security is something to consider when looking at file sharing applications.
 Dropbox and Box lack security encryption while data is at rest, have an open-door policy to the NSA, and do not provide private encryption on the user’s end, meaning they have the key to every encryption.
 For these reasons, we would only recommend a file sharing application for non-sensitive files and documents.

 Modern Knowledge Sharing Solutions

-Similar (and yet entirely different) to wikis, with knowledge sharing systems you get what you pay for; an easy, quick, and secure way to share information across your organization.
-These systems have knowledge management capabilities that allow you to upload files, documents, and videos to one searchable, accessible location, making it easy for employees who require them to access them.
+Similar (and yet entirely different) to wikis, knowledge sharing platforms provide an easy, quick, and secure way to share information across your organization.
+These systems have knowledge management capabilities that allow you to upload files, documents, and videos to one searchable, accessible location, making it easy for employees to find the content they need to do their jobs.

 No two organizations are the same, and you have to make an informed decision about which method for sharing important documents and files across your company is best for you.
 But one thing is for certain; you can’t go wrong with saving time and increasing productivity.